samctensen/TrajectoryAirNCUpload/README.md

   ```

 ### Running the Upload Script
-Now that everything is installed, you can run the upload script
+Now that everything is installed, you can run the upload script.
 * Enter the ```/TrajectoryAirNCUpload/``` Repository Folder:
     ```
     cd TrajectoryAirNCUpload